 HOW TO BECOME A PLUMBER

 1. Get your High School Diploma, GED or Equivalent

-A plumber needs a solid foundation in math, physics and blue print reading.
+A plumber needs a solid foundation in math, science, and blue print reading.
 Although not mandatory, a high school diploma or equivalent is recommended.

-After you have successfully completed a plumbing pre apprenticeship program, you will then take part in your apprenticeship, where you will earn while you learn, where you get paid for the work you do while learning the respective trade, and ever so often, you will go back to school for eight-week blocks of technical training.
+After you have successfully completed a plumbing pre-apprenticeship program, you will then take part in your apprenticeship, you get paid for the work you do while learning the respective trade, and ever-sooften, you will go back to school for eight-week blocks of technical training.
 After completing 9,000 apprenticeship hours, you can apply to write your certificate of qualification exam.

 After completing your plumbing training, obtaining and completing your plumbing apprenticeship, and passing your C of Q exam, you will then obtain your license to become fully certified in your region.